 Credit analysts work with clients such as credit rating agencies, investment companies, commercial and investment banks, and credit card issuing institutions.
 They gather and analyze financial data such as earnings and savings information, payment history, and purchase activities to assess whether individuals are eligible for a particular loan, credit card extension, or mortgage.
 A degree in finance or a similar field is required to enter the career, as is a love of numbers, a rigorous work ethic, and an understanding of financial risk.

-A credit analyst plays a very important role in the health of the economy.
+Did you know that a credit analyst plays a very important role in the health of our economy?

 9. Management Consultant